 This course employs flexible deadlines for assignments.
 The assignment deadlines can be found above in the course outline.
 For each assignment, students are expected to submit the assignment by the deadline listed.
 Should illness or extenuating circumstances arise, students are permitted to submit their assignment up to 96 hours past the deadline without academic penalty.
 Should students submit their assessment beyond 96 hours past the deadline, a late penalty of 10% per day will be subtracted from the assessed grade.
-As flexible deadlines are used in this course, requests for academic consideration will not be granted.
+As flexible deadlines are used in this course, requests for academic consideration will not be granted by the instructor unless explicitly requested by Academic Counselling.
 If you have a long-term academic consideration or an accommodation for disability that allows greater flexibility than provided here, please reach out to your instructor at least one week prior to the posted deadline.